 1/13/14

+Grade: 62 points

 A new dummy variable was created that dichotomized observation time.
 Patients were recorded as 0 if they had an observation time/time to death of 5 years or less, and a 1 if they had an observation time of more than 5 years.
 A contingency table was constructed to look at the distribution of death for both observation time groups.
 The results are shown below.